ops/Dusty-Tapes/README.md

 Here is map design draft with final screen resolution which I had just discovered.
 The game works only on PAL machines due to extended screen resolution.
-The status line includes word 'keys' so the game was not about bombs in the first place.
+The status line includes word 'key' so the game was not about bombs in the first place.

 ![Image](images/map_draft3.png)

-Here is the map from the actual game.
+Here is the very same map from the actual game.

 ![Image](bombjack/screenshot3.png)